ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 algebra libraries, and working with people who have done so for much longer than we have.
 Readers may wish to refer to [P1417R0](wg21.link/p1417r0) for a history of linear algebra library standardization.
-P1417 cites first-hand histories of the development of the BLAS, related libraries like LINPACK and LAPACK that use the BLAS, and Matlab (which started as a teaching tool that wrapped these libraries).
+P1417R0 cites first-hand histories of the development of the BLAS, related libraries like LINPACK and LAPACK that use the BLAS, and Matlab (which started as a teaching tool that wrapped these libraries).

 ## Wrapping the BLAS

 Suppose that a developer wants to write an application in portable C++, that needs to compute dense matrix-matrix products and some other dense linear algebra operations efficiently.
-They discover that implementing matrix multiply with a na\"ive triply nested loop is slow for their use cases, and want to try a library.
+They discover that implementing matrix multiply with a naïve triply nested loop is slow for their use cases, and want to try a library.

 The C++ Standard Library currently lacks linear algebra operations.